sher-somas/Tesla-owners-manual-chat-bot/README.md

   3. The retrieved chunks are combined with the question and passed to a language model (`meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo`) that generates a human-readable answer.
   4. The answer is returned to the user via Twilio's messaging API.

-- **Twilio Integration**: The Flask app defines an endpoint (`/answer`) that Twilio will hit whenever a new WhatsApp message is received.
+- **Twilio Integration**: The FastAPI app defines an endpoint (`/question`) for web based requests and (`/question/whatsapp`) for whatsapp requests that Twilio will hit whenever a new WhatsApp message is received.
 The user's query is processed, the chatbot generates a response, and the response is sent back to the user on WhatsApp.

 ---